-14.4.1.
-3.17.7.
-Because the proper performance of an FMI'sa securities settlement facility's employees is a core aspect of any operational risk -management framework, an FMI should employa securities settlement facility should be able to access and utilise sufficient, well-qualified personnel.
-An FMI'sA securities settlement facility's personnel should be able to operate the system safely and efficiently and consistently follow operational and risk -management procedures during normal and abnormal circumstances.
-An FMIA securities settlement facility should implement appropriate human resources policies to hire, train, and retain qualified personnel, thereby mitigating the effects of high rates of personnel turnover or key-person risk.
-Additionally, an FMIa securities settlement facility should have appropriate human resources and risk -management policies to address fraud prevention.
+14.4.1 Because the proper performance of a securities settlement facility's employees is a core aspect of any operational risk management framework, a securities settlement facility should be able to access and utilise sufficient well-qualified personnel.
+A securities settlement facility's personnel should be able to operate the system safely and consistently follow operational and risk management procedures during normal and abnormal circumstances.
+A securities settlement facility should implement appropriate human resources policies to hire, train and retain qualified personnel, thereby mitigating the effects of high rates of personnel turnover or key person risk.
+Additionally, a securities settlement facility should have appropriate human resources and risk management policies to address fraud prevention.
 Where appropriate, a securities settlement facility should also have reliable access to technical expertise and other resources external to the securities settlement facility as necessary to ensure the security and reliability of key systems.